 The Ovary Body Type

-Alright, so if you’re an ovary body type, these are the guidelines you should follow:
+Alright, so if you’re the ovary body type, these are the guidelines you should follow:

-Like the adrenal type, the ovary body type should be consuming high amounts of protein—again, 3-6 ounces per meal.
-But unlike the adrenal type, ovary types should consume more dairy—keifer, yogurt, cheese—and it needs to be organic.
+Like the adrenal type, the ovary body type should be consuming high amounts of protein— again, 3-6 ounces per meal.
+But unlike the adrenal type, ovary types should consume more dairy— keifer, yogurt, cheese— and they need to be organic.

 If you absolutely can’t afford to get organic, just look at the label and make sure it says no rBST.
 That means no hormones, and is very important when you’re shopping for dairy products.

-The reason I say more dairy is that there are certain factors in dairy that support ovary types—in fact, ovary types crave dairy.
-But instead of ice cream, cream cheese and cheese cake, you’ll be eating keifer, yogurt, cheese, things like that instead.
+The reason I say more dairy is that there are certain factors in dairy that support ovary types— in fact, ovary types crave dairy.
+But instead of ice cream, cream cheese, and cheesecake, you’ll be eating keifer, yogurt, cheese, things like those instead.

-This way, by consuming more dairy, you’ll be getting the high protein and high fat that ovary types need.
+This way, by consuming more dairy, you’ll be getting the high protein and high fat that the ovary type needs.

 Now, unlike adrenal types, ovary types actually need cruciferous vegetables in their diet.
 Why?
 Because cruciferous vegetables are anti-estrogenic.
 The ovary type produces too much estrogen, and so eating cruciferous vegetables helps clean up the estrogen and balance out your hormones.

 The kale shake is great for ovary types, as well as other cruciferous vegetables like broccoli, brussel sprouts, cabbage, asparagus and so on.
 These vegetables also happen to be cancer-fighting, so that’s an extra bonus for you!